Harold9568/Harold9568.github.io/_pages/about.md

 Working Paper
 ------
 - Does Emotional Consistency Matter?
-A Study of Profile Image and Narrative Text in the Loan-based Crowd- funding.
+A Study of Profile Image and Narrative Text in the Loan-based Crowdfunding.
 With Weitao He, Luning Liu, Yuqiang Feng.
 Under Review
 - How Funding Goal Shapes the Effectiveness of Emotional and Neutral Facial Expressions in Crowdfunding: A Construal Level Perspective.
 With Weitao He, Luning Liu.
 Under Review
 - Competing for attention: The role of visual complexity and facial emotional expressiveness in loan-based crowdfunding.
 With Jingwei Li, Luning Liu.
 Under Review
 - Understanding the role of prosocial behavior in accumulating entrepreneurial capital and facilitating entrepreneurial activities.
 With Weitao He, Luning Liu, Yuqiang Feng.
 With Editor